Man or woman, have you ever said, "My bike seat hurts!" I sure did.

 Your body must be fully supported on the saddle by your sit bones.

-First, you need to find them; and there are a few ways to do this.
+First, you need to find them; and there are a couple of ways to do this.

 A small number of bike shops have a board with a foam cushion.
 When you sit on it, your sit bones leave indentations, which are then used to measure the width.